-- Accessible by any device – No matter what you’re browsing on, a good mobile-optimised website will be readable and shoppable.
+- Accessibility: Regardless of what device you’re browsing on, a good mobile-optimised website will be shoppable.